uccser/cs-unplugged/docs/source/author/topics.rst

 - YAML files containing translatable strings
 - YAML configuration files

-All files live inside the ``topics/content`` directory.
+All of these files live inside the ``topics/content`` directory.
-The first two files are unique for each translation language, and are stored in a directory tree specific to that language.
+The first two types of files are unique for each language, and are stored in a directory tree specific to that language.
 This directory is named using the languages Django locale code eg. ``en``, ``de_AT``.
-Configuration files are shared amongst all languages, because the content structure is the same for all languages.
+The YAML configuration files are shared amongst all languages, because the content structure is the same for all languages.
 These files live under a special ``structure`` directory.

 As a simple rule, structure files situated inside the ``structure`` directory contain **no** text a website user will see.
 Any user facing text lives in either a Markdown file or a YAML translation file inside the locale specific directories.

 .. _adding-topics-content: